 Before tendering your resignation consider this article on being fired vs. resigning.

-the company who will talk freely about managers, culture, policies, insurance benefits
+who will talk freely about managers, culture, policies, insurance benefits and

 Some Corrective Options